What to Do in Northern California in December

 Where to see the best Christmas decorations in Northern California:

+What to do in Northern California in December always includes seeing holiday decorations!
 Along the central coast, Carmel is my favorite place in the holiday season because the whole village is decorated, making it even more charming than it already is.

 Best holiday decorations Northern Central California